anmol-ui/A-Recipe-A-Day/README.md

 * An email will be sent with the subject "A Recipe A day".
 Open the mail to confirm email address.
 ![](screenshots/working3.jpg)

-Once the email is confirmed, clients details will be added in the database and the client will start receiving new recipes from the next day.
+Once the email is confirmed, user details will be added in the database and the user will start receiving new recipes from the next day.
 The time of email is set at 8:00am but can be changed depending upon the preference.
 ![](screenshots/working4.jpg)

 # Email Template